rmcar17/piqtree/docs/quickstart/construct_ml_tree.md

 ### Ultrafast Bootstrap

 To perform ultrafast bootstrapping, the number of replicates can be specified.
 The number of replicates must be at least 1000.
-The support for each node in the tree object can be accessed from `#!py3 node.params["support"]`.
+The support for each node in the tree object can be accessed from `#!py3 node.support`.

 ```python
 from cogent3 import load_aligned_seqs